Best Graphics Card For PUBG Mobile Emulator

 GPU Cores: 2,304 | Base Clock: 1,257MHz | Boost Clock: 1,340MHz | GFLOPS: 6,175 | Memory: 8GB GDDR5 | Memory Clock: 8 GT/s | Memory Bandwidth: 256GB/s

 If you have yet to make the leap to a 4K display, spending huge amount of money on an overpowered GPU may seem like an act of excessive decadence.
-While you’re saving cash for a new 4K monitor, the $200 the 580 shaves off the price of the next tier of cards is very significant, and AMD’s budget option can easily cope with the tail of the 1080p era.
+While you’re saving cash for a new 4K monitor, and AMD’s budget option can easily cope with the tail of the 1080p era.

 For the budget point of view and anyone looking to ensure your PC is keeping pace with current generation consoles, the 580 is really a great solution.
 And its 8GBs of GDDR5 is generous in comparison to Nvidia’s similarly priced GTX 1060 lineup, overhead that will be greatly appreciated as rendering demands continue to escalate.